 Tours/Expeditions: List with all our scheduled tours and expeditions

 About the place

-I learned about the Syriac village of Dereici in the "Lonely Planet".
-I led a group in the Mardin region of southeastern Turkey and decided that people would be interested in seeing this place off the beaten path.
+I learned about the Syriac village of Dereici in "Lonely Planet."
+I led a group in the Mardin region of southeastern Turkey and decided people would be interested in seeing this place off the beaten path.
 We drove there on a beautiful road that crossed a lush green valley as if we were not in the heart of Anatolia.
 Perhaps that is why the name of the village (Dereici) means "Inner Valley”.

 My first reaction was a mild shock - massive stone houses, narrow cobblestone streets, two churches (one Syriac and one Catholic) and a ruined monastery.
 Most of the homes serve as stables, including the old monastery.
 The sight of a herd of goats passing between the walls of the ruined monastery is probably the image I will remember most from this place.
 The streets are in relatively good condition, and the house facades suggest a prosperous past.
 In the 1960s, about 800 people lived here, mainly Syriac people.
 The Syriac population seemed happy in this small Christian oasis in the middle of Anatolia.

-Travel to southeast Turkey
+Travel to Turkey

 I organize and lead small groups to Turkey through my licensed travel agency "Thousand Voyages" Ltd. You can find out more about the guided tours here.
 A list of all scheduled tours can be found here.